1j01/jspaint/README.md

 Clipboard support is somewhat limited.
 You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but copied data can only be pasted into other instances of JS Paint.
+It would be a security issue if browsers let webpages access the clipboard at will, so the menus can't access the clipboard.
-To use the menu items, you need to install the Chrome app.
+To use the clipboard menu items, you need to install the Chrome app.
 The menu items will still be grayed out, though.